The Book of Pooh

 The Book of Pooh is an American preschool educational children's television series that aired on the Playhouse Disney block on the Disney Channel.
 It is the third television series to feature the characters from the Disney franchise based on A. A. Milne's works; the other two were the live action Welcome to Pooh Corner (to which this series bears some resemblance) and the animated The New Adventures of Winnie the Pooh which ran from 1988 to 1991.
-It premiered on January 22, 2001, and completed its run on July 8, 2003.
-The show was produced by Shadow Projects.
+It premiered on January 22, 2001 and completed its run on July 8, 2003.
+The show was produced by Shadow Projects and ABC Cable Networks Group.

 Overview

-The series takes place after the events of Milne's original stories since his son Christopher Robin is clearly an 11 year old.
-The series departs from many of the established facts of Milne's books.
+The series departs from many of the established facts of Disney's Winnie the Pooh franchise.
 For example, Tigger resides in the Hundred Acre Wood from the start, and Kanga and Roo are later introduced as newcomers.
 Neither Christopher nor his mother speak with an English accent, such is the case in The New Adventures of Winnie the Pooh where Christopher has an American accent.
 Kessie, the bluebird from The New Adventures of Winnie the Pooh episodes "Find Her, Keep Her" and "A Bird in the Hand", returns as a main character in this series.

 Each show begins entering Christopher Robin's bedroom and hearing his mother say "Christopher, time for school."
 Christopher Robin answers "Okay, mom!", closes his book, grabs his backpack, and leaves.
 This is where the book with Pooh and his friends in it opens and the theme song begins.
 The show can be viewed as non-canonical in other ways.
 For example, Tigger can climb up—but more importantly climb down from trees and Christopher Robin and his mother's faces are never shown.
 Plus, Rabbit lives in a tree, as opposed to living in a burrow in other adaptations.